TRAINING & BREEDING QUALITY ROCKY MOUNTAIN HORSES

 Consider this: If purchased, you could easily make your return on this excellent mare and earn PROFIT if you were to sell foals.
-She is so gentle and kind you can't go wrong with a mount such as Obi... truly a RARE find and you wouldn't easily find foundation lineage in Kentucky on the general market today at any lower price when combined with her training.
+She is so gentle and kind you can't go wrong with a mount such as Obi... truly a RARE find and you wouldn't easily find foundation lineage in Kentucky on the general market today.

 About my training:

 I utilize many training techniques to create a well-rounded horse.
 Whether you follow Pat Parelli, Ray Hunt, Nuno Oliveira, Clinton Anderson or other top trainers, we optimize the abilities of each horse to create a willing and dependable partner under saddle and a far more dependable horse on the trail!

 Obi is pasture managed (rotational grazing).
 I believe in a strong quality forage feeding program where most nutrients are provided through hay.
 I feed a slight alfalfa mix with a mix of prairie grasses.
 As a quality supplement to fill in the gaps, different trace and white mineral blocks are provided free choice.
 When under extensive training, all horses are fed PREMIUM Purina products to ensure a shiny coat and adequate flesh as well as a good energy level.
 I will also utilize quality natural forages such as whole oats and beet pulp depending on the individual.
 She receives high quality forage and pasture grazing during summer months.
 Daily she will receive a Pellet/ oat mix with her herd mates.